GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/containers.rst

     class NDAstroData(NDArithmeticMixin, NDSlicingMixin, NDData):
         ...

-This allows us out of the box to have proper arithmetics with error propagation, and slicing the data with the array syntax.
+This allows us out of the box to have proper arithmetic with error propagation, and slicing the data with the array syntax.

 Our first customization is ``NDAstroData.__init__``.
 It relies mostly on the